Corporate Governance

 Appointing Candidates for Directors

-When appointing candidates for directors who are not Audit & Supervisory Committee members, the Company considers the necessary abilities, experience, and personality, etc., according to the role.
-In addition, consultations are made to the Personnel Committee which makes recommendations.
+When appointing candidates for directors who are not Audit & Supervisory Committee members, the Company considers the necessary abilities, experience, personality, etc., for fulfilling their role.
+In addition, consultations are made to the Personnel Committee, which makes recommendations.
 As for newly selected director candidates who are not Audit & Supervisory Committee members, independent, outside directors hold interviews before a decision is made by the Board of Directors.

 Appointing Candidates for Independent Outside Directors

-Decisions are made with consideration for a composition that has an appropriate balance of, for example, individuals who possess a wealth of experience as corporate managers, attorneys-at-law who have thorough knowledge regarding compliance and other aspects of internal control, and certified public accountants and certified public tax accountants who are experts in accounting and tax affairs.
+Candidates are determined with consideration for a composition that has an appropriate balance of, for example, individuals who possess broad management perspectives and many years of experience as corporate managers, attorneys-at-law who have thorough knowledge regarding compliance and internal control, individuals qualified as certified public accountants with expert knowledge of audit work, and those qualified as certified public tax accountants with expert knowledge of tax affairs.

 Appointing Candidates for Directors Who Are Audit & Supervisory Committee Members